 Arrive in Rio de Janeiro early evening.
 You’ll be met and taken to your hotel, from where you’ll be perfectly placed to discover the highlights of one of the world’s most vivacious cities.
 You’ll revel in glorious beaches, majestic colonial architecture, contemporary skyscrapers, soaring granite mountains and deep green forests.

-Stay: Three nights in a superior, partially open ocean view room in the Belmond Copacabana Palace Hotel.
+Stay: Three nights in a a Deluxe Ocean View Room at the Belmond Copacabana Palace Hotel.

 A short flight from Rio takes you to the world famous Iguassu Falls, where you’ll be met and taken to your hotel within the dense jungle of the Brazilian National Park.
 From here you’ll be able to see the falls from both the Brazilian and the Argentine perspectives, with tours of the surrounding rainforest, Devil’s Throat and San Martin Island.
 A zodiac boat will take you beneath the falls whilst an optional helicopter tour will give you an unforgettable opportunity to view, and photograph, the falls from above.